Children & Family

 New Horizon’s Creative department has one goal, to focus hearts and minds on God.
 We are so inspired by the relationship we have with God that it is our hope to inspire and lead others to seek the same.

-Our ministries include providing worship for our services, drama for special events like Easter and Christmas, and Overflow Nights where anyone can soak in God’s presence
+Our ministries include providing worship for our services, drama for special events like Easter and Christmas, and Night Services where anyone can soak in God’s presence.

 Prayer Ministry is one of the many ways that God heals.
 It’s a place where the power of Jesus is revealed in a loving and gracious way, where you’re able to receive forgiveness and be released from past hurts and fears.
 Trained facilitators help in the healing of memories and in release of oppressive mindsets, helping you on the road to freedom.